existencelabs/keystamp-whitepaper/README.md

 As long as the parameters are agreed upon in a Keybase implemenbtation between the prover and the authority which is meant to be convinced of the proof (e.g. superiors our outside observers such as regulators).

 One address is used to better keep track of the OP_RETURN timestamps on the Bitcoin blockchain.
 It is from this address that the OP_RETURN transactions are broadcast.
-This address is associated to a participant in the Keystamp implementation in a private or public registry
+This address is associated to a participant in the Keystamp implementation in a private or public registry.

 ### Keeping a timestampted record